jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

     AssertionError: False is not true

-  I return the inputs to see the difference between them and the expected output
+  I want to see the difference between the inputs and the expected output

   .. code-block:: python